The Ji-Tong line stretches for over 800 kilometres from Jining to Tongliao. This remarkable provincial railway was not opened until

 minds of the crews of QJ7037

-and QJ7041 as they approach the
+and QJ7041 as they approach

-summit but with a westbound
+the summit but with a

-train from Haoluku and beyond.
+westbound train from Haoluku

-They can now look forward to the
+look forward to the downhill

-downhill run to Jingpeng.
-The
+run to Jingpeng.
+The road from

-road from Reshui crosses the
+Reshui crosses the line at this

-line at this point providing an
+point providing an ideal

-ideal photographic location for
+photographic location for those

-those less able or less inclined to
+less able or less inclined to

 access other vantage points.